 Once the spreader plate is in position over the basket, the user carefully heats the water over a stove burner eye or activates a heating element in an electric model.
 The water reaches a near-boiling temperature of 195°F to 200°F, causing bubbles of steam to form.
 These bubbles travel upwards through the central drawing tube, pulling the heated water with them.
 This combination of steam and hot water droplets falls on the top of the perforated spreader plate, then trickles into the basket containing the coffee grounds.

-Once you’ve found a coffee percolator you might like to buy, we recommend finding out the answers to these questions before making your final decision.
+Once you’ve found a coffee percolator you might like, we recommend finding out the answers to these questions before making your final decision.

 Percolators excel at producing coffee in bulk.
 However, casual drinkers may not benefit from having all of that firepower at their disposal.
 The average capacity of a modern manual or electric coffee percolator is between 8 and 12 cups.
 This is on a par with most automatic drip coffee makers.